pvolnov/hot-connector/README.md

 ## Wallet integration

-The developer writes a self-hosted script that implements the integration of their wallet and adds a description to the manifest:
+The developer writes a self-hosted script that implements the integration of their wallet and adds a description to the common [manifest](./src/manifest.ts):

 ```json
 {